2021 Fultondale tornado

-Advanced forecasting
+Meteorological synopsis

 No risk area was outlined in the Storm Prediction Center's (SPC) Day 3 convective outlook on January 23, which only featured a large area of "TSTM" risk.
 The outlook noted that "Severe storms are not expected on Monday across the CONUS".
 The Day 2 outlook on January 24 saw a 2% chance of tornadoes being outlined in Eastern Texas and Western Louisiana.
 In addition, a large 5% chance of hail was outlined across Eastern Texas, Western Louisiana, far-northwestern Mississippi, Southeastern Oklahoma, a large portion of Arkansas, and the Missouri-Indiana-Kentucky Tri-state area.
 As a result of the threats, the SPC upgraded the original outlook of "no severe thunderstorms" to a "marginal", level 1-out-of-5 risk for portions of Oklahoma, Texas, Louisiana, Arkansas, Tennessee, Kentucky, Missouri, Kentucky and Illinois.
 Alabama was not included in the risk area.
 A later update of the outlook on the same day saw the marginal risk area shift eastward, now covering Southern Indiana and much of Tennessee.
 The risk area also covered part of Lauderdale County, Alabama, although Fultondale and the Birmingham metropolitan area were not in the risk area.